The Railway Hotel, Southend-on-Sea

-The Railway Hotel, Southend-on-Sea is a historic public house located at the end of Clifftown Road in the Clifftown conservation area of Southend-on-Sea, Essex.
+The Railway Hotel is a historic public house located at the end of Clifftown Road in the Clifftown conservation area of Southend-on-Sea, Essex, England.
 Founded around 1868, it served as a social hub and live music venue for over 150 years, becoming a significant part of the area's heritage.

 History

 Early years and founding

 The Railway Hotel originated as the Railway Tavern in circa 1868, closely linked to the development of Cliff Town, which followed the completion of the Southend railway station and the construction of Nelson Street between 1859 and 1861.
 The original landlord was James Arthurson, who held the license from 1868 until 1873.

 Notable ownership and alterations

 Ownership and management passed through several notable figures, including Edwin Stedman (who acquired the property in 1882 but never resided there), and James John Wagstaff, who became both owner and licensee in 1897.
 Significant architectural changes, such as the addition of Dutch gables and decorative turrets, were likely made during Wagstaff's tenure.

 In 1900, the building was acquired by Charrington Brewery, which undertook extensive refits during the interwar years, preserving many original Victorian features while updating the interior.
 Originally, the building had ornate Dutch gables and turrets which were prominent in early 20th-century photographs taken by Charrington Brewery in 1919.
 These roof decorations were removed in the early 20th century during renovations when the wall line was extended above the second floor to create a nearly flat roof facade.